GMLC-TDC/HELICS-Examples/user_guide_examples/fundamental/fundamental_message_comm/multi_agent/README.md

-# HELICS User Guide Fundamental Topics - Combination Federate Example
+# HELICS User Guide Fundamental Topics - Multi-Agent Example

-This example demonstrates the use of a combination federate, one that transmits information with the rest of the federation via publications/subscriptions (value exchanges) and endpoints (message exchange).
-A full description of the example can be found in the [HELICS User Guide](https://docs.helics.org/en/latest/user-guide/examples/fundamental_examples/fundamental_combo.html).
+This example disaggregates the Charger and Battery federates from Combination Federate example (where Battery and Charger model five batteries and chargers, respectively) to create unique federates per simulated entity.
+A full description of the Combination Federate example can be found in the [HELICS User Guide](https://docs.helics.org/en/latest/user-guide/examples/fundamental_examples/fundamental_combo.html) where this example is referenced.